Home

 So, here are a couple of suggestions.

-Check out the website of Sage Medical labs for their VERY comprehensive Food Allergy Test.
+Check out the website of Sage Medical labs for their www.foodallergytest.com (this site went down at some point, it may or may not be back online, point being, you may want to get an allergy test).
 They test for over 100 different foods in 3 different ways and are so sure that you'll feel better, they offer a guarantee that if they find food allergies and you avoid the offending foods and you don't feel better, they will refund your money!
 Try getting THAT guarantee from your doctor.

 They DO take insurance and will quote you a price after the amount that your insurance pays- which they also GUARANTEE that you'll pay that price even if your insurance company later refuses to pay!

 So give them a call and get a quote.
-If you go through your insurance, you'll need to get your doctor to Fill This Out for insurance company reimbursement.
+If you go through your insurance, you'll need to get your doctor to test you for alllergies for insurance company reimbursement.
 If your insurance doesn't cover it and you still want to pay for the test out of pocket, let me know and as a health car practitioner, I can help you to get the test.

 Whatever you try, I hope that he's feeling better soon.